unbxd/search-JS-library/Configurations.md

 ## No Results Config

+Configure the display to be rendered when there are no results by setting the “noResults” config object.
+The following options are available under the object:

 | OPTIONS | DATATYPE | DEFAULT VALUE | DESCRIPTION |
 |----------|----------|----------|----------|
 | template | Function | `function(query){return '<div class="UNX-no-results"> No Results found '+ query + '</div>'}` | Customize the look and feel of the no results component by using this function.
 You will get the searched query as param to this function |

 ## Instance Methods

+This section documents the different methods exposed by the Library that you can use to perform various actions.

-**Note:** All the below functions can be called on the instance returned by the `UnbxdSearch` constructor function
+> NOTE: All the below methods can be called on the instance object returned by UnbxdSearch constructor.

 | OPTIONS | DATATYPE | DESCRIPTION |
 |----------|----------|----------|